 Internet: All material will be distributed on the Internet.
 Instructional material such as PowerPoints, recorded lectures and exams will be posted on Blackboard.
 Students are responsible for their own Internet access.
-Your professor cannot troubleshoot connections or computer problems for you.
-The class website can be found at https://blackboard.wku.edu.
+Your professor cannot troubleshoot connections or computer

 Grading: Your grade is earned through your performance on exams.
 As the instructor, I only record the grade that you have earned.